AlwaysSany/bigquery-hackathon/README.md

 # BigQuery Hackathon: Smart Substitute Recommender

-A BigQuery-powered solution that suggests ideal product substitutes based on a deep understanding of product attributes, not just shared tags or categories.

-## Project Overview

 This project demonstrates how to build a smart product recommendation system using BigQuery and machine learning techniques.
 The system analyzes product attributes to suggest substitutes that are semantically similar rather than relying solely on traditional category-based matching.

 # Project Structure